blaind/bevy_fuzz/README.md

     cargo fuzz run -s none fuzz_target_1 -- -detect_leaks=0 -rss_limit_mb=8192

-Eventually, this should crash as the fuzzer finds a keypress Z. The output should be similar to:
+Eventually, this should crash as the fuzzer finds a keypress Z (which intentionally panics).
+The output should be similar to:

     WARNING: Failed to find function "__sanitizer_acquire_crash_state".
     WARNING: Failed to find function "__sanitizer_print_stack_trace".